nunit/nunit.analyzers/documentation/NUnit1005.md

 ## Description

-The type of ExpectedResult must match the return type.
-This will lead to an error at run-time.
+The type of the value specified via ExpectedResult must match the return type of the method.
+Otherwise, this will lead to an error at run-time.

 ## Motivation